Our Homeowners' Association Keeps Adding More Rules; Can It Legally Do This?

 Most HOA boards have wide discretion to make new rules, including rules limiting pets or other animals, so long as the board follows the prescribed procedures and the rules do not violate any federal or state law.
 For example, a new rule cannot violate the Federal Fair Housing Act, which protects people from housing discrimination based on such things as race, national origin, or handicap.

 Sometimes a new rule will include an exception, to "grandfather" in something that was previously allowed.
 So, for example, the new rule against chickens might allow owners who already have chickens to keep them.
-But since you didn't own hens at the time the rule was adopted, it looks like you'll need to get your fresh eggs somewhere else!
+But if you didn't own hens at the time the rule was adopted, you'll probably need to get your fresh eggs somewhere else!

-For more information, see the articles on the Living Under a Homeowners' Association page of Nolo's website.
+For more information, see these articles on the Living Under a Homeowners' Association.

 Talk to a Lawyer